-Hamilton City Manager Marnie Cluckie is now directly addressing long standing concerns regarding people using the Argyll and Sutherland Highlanders of Canada war memorial pavilion located in Bayfront Park.
+Hamilton City Manager Marnie Cluckie is now directly addressing concerns regarding people using the Argyll and Sutherland Highlanders of Canada war memorial pavilion located in Bayfront Park for recreational activities rather than its intended purpose.

-The structure’s design makes it unclear to visitors that it serves as a war memorial rather than a traditional park pavilion.
+Since its installation in 2002, the structure has faced persistent challenges with visitors using it for picnicking and other unintended purposes.
+The design makes it unclear to visitors that it serves as a war memorial rather than a traditional park pavilion.
+Hamilton’s Veterans Committee has expressed growing concerns about these issues, which have intensified in recent years.

-In 2023, the City of Hamilton inadvertently permitted the pavilion to be used as part of a music concert staging area.
+In 2023, the City of Hamilton inadvertently permitted it to be used as part of a music concert staging area.
+Following this incident, the City added clear language to event contracts stating its purpose and prohibiting unauthorized use.

-During 2023-24, the City of Hamilton permitted encampments in Bayfront Park.
-During this time period, people were seen using illegal drugs on picnic tables they had moved into the structure.
+During 2023 and 2024, when the City permitted encampments in Bayfront Park, the situation escalated.
+People were observed using illegal drugs on picnic tables they had moved into the structure.
+These incidents became routine discussion topics at Veterans Committee meetings.

 Production Details